An algebra for covariant observers in de Sitter space: Introduction

 \section{Introduction}

-As classical general relativity is a generally covariant theory with diffeomorphisms as gauge symmetry, any physical observable should be relationally defined, that is, one chooses a dynamical reference frame and then describes the remaining degree of freedom relative to this frame in a gauge-invariant fashion \cite{Goeller:2022rsx}.
-Treating diffeomorphism as gauge symmetry also presents a fundamental challenge in formulating a theory of quantum gravity (QG), and has yielded profound insights, notably the realization that, gauging boost symmetry intrinsically regularizes entanglement entropy, without the need for an explicit ultraviolet(UV) regulator \cite{Witten:2021unn,Chandrasekaran:2022eqq,Chandrasekaran:2022cip}. \footnote{For an excellent review, see \cite{Liu:2025krl}.}
+As classical general relativity is a generally covariant theory with diffeomorphisms as gauge symmetries, any physical observable should be relationally defined, that is, one chooses a dynamical reference frame and then describes all other degrees of freedom relative to this frame in a gauge-invariant fashion \cite{Goeller:2022rsx}.
+Treating diffeomorphism as gauge symmetry also presents a fundamental challenge for quantum gravity (QG), and has led to several important insights.
+In particular, imposing the second-order constraints associated with the boost symmetry within the linearized theory has been shown to intrinsically regularize entanglement entropy, without the need to introduce an explicit ultraviolet (UV) regulator \cite{Witten:2021unn,Chandrasekaran:2022eqq,Chandrasekaran:2022cip}. \footnote{For an excellent review, see \cite{Liu:2025krl}.}

-The ultraviolet divergence of entanglement entropy in quantum field theory arises from infinitely many entangled modes across the boundary of local region.
-This divergence is reflected in the universally type \Rmnum{3}${}_1$ nature of the associated observable algebras \cite{Fredenhagen:1984dc,Buchholz:1986bg,Buchholz:1995gr,Haag:1996hvx,Yngvason:2004uh,Witten:2018zxz}, which, lacking a well-defined trace, prevent an intrinsic definition of algebraic entropy \cite{takesaki1979theory,Sorce:2023fdx}.
-This algebraic structure persists in perturbative quantum gravity, which in the $G_N\to0$ limit reduces to QFT in curved spacetime with local algebras of type \Rmnum{3}${}_1$.
+The ultraviolet divergence of entanglement entropy in quantum field theory arises from infinitely many entangled modes across the boundary of a local region.
+This divergence is reflected in the universal type \Rmnum{3}${}_1$ nature of the associated observable algebras \cite{Fredenhagen:1984dc,Buchholz:1986bg,Buchholz:1995gr,Haag:1996hvx,Yngvason:2004uh,Witten:2018zxz}, which lack a well-defined trace and therefore preclude an intrinsic definition of algebraic entropy \cite{takesaki1979theory,Sorce:2023fdx}.
+This algebraic structure persists in semiclassical quantum gravity, namely quantum field theory in curved spacetime, and underlies the difficulty of defining entropy in gravitational settings.